Notes, limitations, and troubleshooting - Java over HTTP

 Tip: For general VuGen troubleshooting and limitations, see Known issues for VuGen.

-- For supported JDK versions, see the Set up the Java environment for Java protocols.
+- For supported JDK versions, see the JDK support matrix.

 Although .NET-based and Java protocols support creating threads, we recommend that you do not use background threads in real load testing scenarios because: